-Everything you need to know about black and grey tattoos
+Black and grey tattoos - Everything you need to know

-One key style to note when it comes to modern tattooing is black and grey tattooing.
+One key style to note when it comes to modern tattooing are black and grey tattoos.
 This style uses varying shades of black ink to create the work, and can be seen in a number of different tattoo genres.
 There’s a surprisingly unique history behind them, and it’s very interesting to discuss.
 It’s becoming more and more popular to get these tattoos all around the world, whether you’re looking for a unique piece of tattoo art in Phuket, Tokyo, London or somewhere else entirely.

 History of black and grey tattoos